ivan-tat/at2/README.md

 * Many extra and unneeded files were removed.
 * Compilation is no longer dependent on unknown binary executables.

+See [docs/pascal-to-c.md](docs/pascal-to-c.md) for information about porting Pascal code to C.

 ## References

 * [Adlib Tracker 2](http://www.adlibtracker.net) - official website